 It shows that you, as their leader, do not take your team seriously and don’t think they deserve your attention.
 If required, prepared a checklist of things you have in mind before each discussion so that you don’t go astray but make sure that you don’t just read the list out to your employee in a robotic voice.
 The checklist is to prepare you for the discussion mentally, not read out of it.

-- Be specific with your feedback
+- Be specific with your employee feedback

-Each discussion needs to be specific about an employee’s achievement and failures.
+Each feedback discussion needs to be specific about an employee’s achievement and failures.
 Your job as their leader is not to judge them but to guide them in the right direction.
 In certain situations, you might need to point out the not-so-positive aspects of an employee’s performance.
 In such cases, don’t just say statements like- “You are slacking” or “I have noticed you are not taking responsibility.”

 Stay precise and avoid vague sentences that only make them confused.
 You have to be specific about why you think so and point out cases when the employee must have displayed such traits.
 This aspect not only helps you explain the situation to your employees but also benefits them immensely because they would now understand what they need to improve about themselves to perform better.

-- Stay relevant throughout the discussion
+- Stay relevant throughout the feedback discussion

 A leader needs to make sure that they don’t keep deviating during employee feedback discussions.
-Employees take them very seriously, and almost everyone devotes a lot of their time and energy during such sessions.
+Employees take the feedback process very seriously, and almost everyone devotes a lot of their time and energy during such sessions.
 So, as a leader, one needs to value their time.
 If the discussion is brief then let it be.
 It is better that you don’t waste their valuable time by talking about something your teammate might not be interested in and wouldn’t help him or her in any way.

-- Be constructive, not critical
+- Be constructive about your feedback, not critical

 Everyone has their strengths and weaknesses.
 And the core idea of employee feedback discussions is to talk about an employee’s strengths and weaknesses.
 While appreciating an employee’s strengths and achievements is easy, pointing out their shortcomings isn’t.
 It requires equal amounts of tact and honesty for one to explain to somebody how they can improve and be a better version of themselves if they can do certain things differently.